CopterExpress/clover/docs/en/simulation_native.md

 > **Hint** You may use more recent PX4 version, but there would be more risk of something would not be working.

 > **Note** If clone fails with network error (`fatal: fetch-pack: invalid index-pack output`), set HTTP version 1.1 using `git config --global http.version HTTP/1.1` command (don't forget to return it back after clone using `git config --global http.version HTTP/2`).
-Alternative solution is cloning the repository and submodules through ssh using `git config --global url."git@github.com:".insteadOf https://github.com/` command (requires a valid ssh key in GitHub profile settings).
+Alternative solution is cloning the repository and submodules through SSH using `git config --global url."git@github.com:".insteadOf https://github.com/` command (requires setting up valid SSH key in GitHub profile settings).

 ## Install PX4 prerequisites